Approaching Prospective Employers Via Email

 Loyal readers have heard me say this before.
-However, you cannot underestimate the power of perception, even more so regarding employment opportunities and your email communications.
+You cannot underestimate the power of perception, especially regarding your email communications when it comes to job prospecting.

-Since so many are seeking new opportunities, what a perfect time to cover all the bases of applying for employment via websites and email.
-First, however, considering there will be competition, let’s make sure you make a great impression, okay?
+Since pretty much everyone is on the hunt for new opportunities, what better time to cover all the bases of applying for employment via websites and email.
+First, know there will be heavy competition.
+So, let’s make sure you make a great impression, okay?

 Emailing Your Resumes and Cover Letter

-Informality and lack of attention to detail just because you use email can be fatal.
-A mistake that can cause your inquiry to be sent right to the trash.
+Informality and lack of attention to detail, just because you use email, can be fatal.
+A mistake that can cause your inquiry to be sent directly to the trash.

 You also want to take the time to create inquiries that are explicitly tailored to the company you are approaching.
 And the specific job of interest.

 Generic mass mailings that can apply to any job at any company are just that – generic.
+You won’t stand out (in a good way that is).
 We don’t want to appear lazy, do we?

 Set Yourself Up to Impress

-Recruiters view unsolicited email submissions as informal and unprofessional.
-In addition, they are busy folks and may not appreciate being sent attachments they did not ask for.
+Recruiters generally view unsolicited email submissions, those not directed to a specific person or for a particular position, as informal and unprofessional.
+Add to that, they are busy folks and may not appreciate being sent attachments they did not ask for.

 Here’s where taking your time and paying attention to detail can make a huge difference.
 Especially when up against those who make the appropriate efforts.

-Applicants who take the time to craft a professional cover letter that includes an adequately created resume, then send it to the right individual—that’s how you do it!
+Applicants who take the time to craft a professional, targeted cover letter that includes a non-fluff resume, and that is sent to the right individual—that’s how you do it!
+That’s how you stand out.

 To impress means you stand out from all the others who are unwilling to make that extra effort.
-You include the details and information that reflect that you aren’t mass mailing just anyone to get any position.
+You include the details and information about the company and position that reflect that you aren’t mass mailing just anyone to get any job.

 Avoid Resume Spamming

 Is there any indication that a company is accepting resumes by email on its website?
-Do not assume your submission will be welcome.
+If not, do not assume your submission will be welcome.

 When specific instructions or a submission form are not offered, think about going old school.
 For example, sending a hard copy of a professional letter reflecting your interest may be best via snail mail.